How Many Days a Week to Do Peak Fitness Workout

 READ

-How to Manually Add a Workout to Fitness App
+How to Add Workout to Iphone Fitness App

 Here are some key reasons why rest and recovery are vital in peak fitness training: